moj-analytical-services/NLP-guidance/NNmodels.md

 As far as I know (which isn't much) fastText is an extension of Word2Vec in which words are broken down into their constituent parts, and these parts are used as input in addition to the words.
 So for example, even if we didn't know what "psychopharmacotherapy" meant we might be able to guess from the bits of words that make it up: "psycho", "pharmaco", "therapy".

-Of course breaking up the words in this way makes for a much [*vocabulary*](Glossary.md#vocab), but apparently fastText does some clever things to run quickly.
-I've never actually tried it because the pre-trained vectors were to large that they blew up my computer.
+Of course breaking up the words in this way makes for a much bigger [*vocabulary*](Glossary.md#vocab), but apparently fastText does some clever things to run quickly.
+I've never actually tried it because the pre-trained vectors were so large that they blew up my computer.

 ## From words to [*documents*](Glossary.md#document)